webrtc-for-the-curious/webrtc-for-the-curious/content/_index.md

 # Get Involved!

 We need your help!
-This book is entirely developed on [GitHub](https://github.com/webrtc-for-the-curious/webrtc-for-the-curious).
+This book is entirely developed on [GitHub](https://github.com/webrtc-for-the-curious/webrtc-for-the-curious) and is still being written.
 We encourage readers to open issues with questions on things we didn't do a good job of covering yet.